tofuengine/tofu/CODING_STYLE.md

 ## Lua Code

+## Coding Style

+As a general rule, the style is very similar to what one would be adopt in any "modern" C/C++ codebase:

+- Snake-case is used for the identifiers.
+- Classes are in Pascal-case.
+- Constants are all uppercase.
+- Local module variables and functions are prefixed with the `_` character.
+- NOTE: local constants have NO `_` prefix, as uppercase variables with this prefix are reserved by Lua.

+For further reference, please refer to [this](https://github.com/Olivine-Labs/lua-style-guide) guide.

 ### Modules Inclusion

 The required modules are the first thing to be written into a source file.
 They need to appear, lexycographically sorted, after the file comment-header.
 THe order of the modules is the following: